gladosconn/ecdsa_cxx/README.md

 If you import a public key, you can use `ecdsa::PubKey` object to verify a signature.
 Create a `ecdsa::PubKey` object with public key data will import public key to key object.

+## Base58 support.

+ECDSA++ includes base58 module (Which is import from bitcoin-core project), include "base58.h" to get base58 support.
+See "test/test.cc" for more information.

 # Problems?

 If you have any question, please fire an issue or if you have fixed any bug or make any improvement, pull request is very welcomed!